These curricular kits are great to use as a resource when you design your own lesson plans.

 GEMS (Greater Explorations in Mathematics and Science)

 GEMS is an inquiry-based science and mathematics supplemental curriculum resource developed at the University of California, Berkeley.
-The CSTL is a National GEMS Network Site co-directed by Jackie Menasco and Joëlle Clark.
+The CSTL is a National GEMS Network Site directed by Joëlle Clark.
 The CSTL has a complete set of GEMS teacher guides and offers GEMS professional development.
 Learn more.

 An Inquiry-Based Elementary School Science Curriculum is a K-6 curriculum designed to meet the needs of all children in grades K-6 while specifically addressing urban students.
 Learn more.